-I’m a recovering information technology consultant who has spent more than 20 years managing projects, working with clients, and facilitating groups of all kinds and sizes.
-My focus for the last decade has been teaching people in consultative roles how to dramatically improve their business performance by getting relationships right.
-In that role, I have led learning programs and consulted with companies like Accenture, Blackboard, Deloitte, Great-West Life and Price Waterhouse Coopers, among many others.
+I’m a recovering information technology consultant who has spent more than 25 years managing projects, working with clients, and facilitating groups of all kinds and sizes.
+My focus for the last decade has been teaching people in consulting and consulting-like roles how to dramatically improve business results by getting relationships right.
+In that role, I have led learning programs and consulted with companies like Accenture, Blackboard, Deloitte, and Price Waterhouse Coopers, among many others.
 I have a BBA in Computer Information Systems, a MS in Organization Development, and certifications in team building and action learning.

-When I’m not working, you can find me in my art studio taking far too long to finish my latest mosaic masterpiece, or on stage performing with a Latin dance team in my home town of Washington, DC.
+When I’m not working, you might find me in my art studio taking far too long to finish my latest mosaic project, or looking for a local dance (swing and salsa are favorites).

 I’ve got my hands in all of the services we provide, in some way or another, from diagnostics to workshops to follow-on programs.
-I specialize in leading our immersion workshops and mastery workshops, including three of our signature offerings: Being a Trusted Advisor, Trust-Based Selling a/k/a “Business Development”, and Trust-Based Consulting.
+I specialize in leading our immersion workshops and mastery workshops, including all of our signature offerings: Being a Trusted Advisor, Trust-Based Selling a/k/a “Business Development”, and Trust-Based Consulting.
 I also train and coach others to lead these programs.
-And I speak on strategic topics such as customer intimacy, client loyalty, the dynamics of influence, dealing with conflict and developing business with trust.
+And I speak on strategic topics such as client loyalty, developing business with trust, and the dynamics of influence.